jillesvangurp/kt-search/README.md

 This example shows off a few nice features of this library:

-- There is a convenient mapping and settings DSL (Domain Specific Language) that you can use to create indices.
+- There is a convenient mapping and settings DSL (Domain Specific Language) that you can use to create indices, define analyers, set up mappings, etc..
-- In the mappings and in your queries, you can use kotlin property references instead of field names.
+- In the various DSLs, you can use kotlin property references instead of field names.
+This makes it easy to refactor your code without breaking your queries.
-- We have a bulk DSL.
+- There is a bulk DSL that makes bulk indexing super easy, safe, and fast.
 The `bulk` block creates a `BulkSession` for you and it deals with sending bulk requests and picking the responses apart for error handling.
-BulkSession has a lot of optional features that you can use: it has item callbacks, you can specify the refresh parameter, you can make it fail on the first item failure, etc. Alternatively, you can make it robust against failures, implement error handling and retries, etc.
 - You can use kotlinx.serialization for your documents but you don't have to.
 When using `kt-search` on the jvm you might want to use alternative json frameworks.

-For more details, refer to the [manual](https://jillesvangurp.github.io/kt-search/manual).
+- Everything is extensible.
+You can use type safe constructs and mix those with schema less json.

+There are of course a lot more feature that this library supports.
+The [manual](https://jillesvangurp.github.io/kt-search/manual) covers all of those.

 ## Setting up a development environment